William Albert, 1st Prince of Montenuovo: Military career

 In 1838, he joined the ranks of the Austrian army and took part in the counterinsurgency battles of 1848 in Italy and Hungary, earning in 1854 the title of Second Lieutenant field marshal.

 In 1859, he took part in the disastrous Battle of Magenta, where the Austrian army was defeated by the Franco-Sardinian army.
 In 1860, he became commander of a regiment, and he was moved in 1866 to Bohemia.
 In 1867, he was promoted to General of Cavalry, remaining in office until 1878.

 Prince of Montenuovo

-In 1864, he was elevated to the status of Prince of Montenuovo in Austria, which is the Italian translation of Neipperg.
+On 20 July 1864, he was elevated to the status of Prince of Montenuovo in Austria, which is the Italian translation of Neipperg.
+The title was heritable by all legitimate male line descendants, but it became extinct with the death of 3rd Fürst Ferdinand Bonaventura of Montenuovo (1888-1951), who only had three daughters.

 Marriage

-William Albert married on 22 February 1851 in Vienna to Countess Juliana von Batthyány-Strattmann (10 June 1827 – 19 November 1871), youngest daughter of Count János Baptist von Batthyány-Strattmann (1784-1865) and his wife, Countess Marie Esterházy von Galántha (1791-1830).
+William Albert married on 22 February 1851 in Vienna to Countess Juliana von Batthyány-Strattmann (10 June 1827 – 19 November 1871), youngest daughter of Count János Baptist von Batthyány-Strattmann (1784–1865) and his wife, Countess Marie Esterházy von Galántha (1791–1830).